luthraG/node-validate/README.md

 - **isUUID(str)** - check if the specified string is uuid(of specified version).
 - **isValidEmail(str)** - check if the string is a valid email address.
 - **isWhiteSpace(str)** - check if a string contains only whitespaces.
+- **startsWith(str, starts, position)** - check if a string/number starts with another string/number.
+Client can specify the position as well, where it will check for start.
+- **endsWith(str, ends, position)** - check if a string/number ends with another string/number.
+Client can specify the position as well, where it will check for end.

 ### Examples